On this page:

 To meet SAP standards you must:

-- Earn at least 67 percent of all credit hours attempted each semester.
+- Earn at least 67 percent of all credit hours attempted (cumulative, including transfer credits).
 Transfer courses are counted as both attempted and completed hours when measuring SAP (Pace) progress.

 - Attempted Credits Include: